jthistle/rustfuck/README.md

 # Rustfuck

 An optimizing interpreter for brainfuck, written in Rust.
+It's really fast.

 ## Build & install